iSugam/WorldTrav-Practice/README.md

 # WorldTrav-Practice
-First try with HTML, CSS and Bootstrap.
+My First try with HTML, CSS and Bootstrap.